 - Be aware that all medications and substances (OTC medications, prescriptions, herbal or nutritional supplements, etc.) brought by employees may impact safe job performance and may have potential interactions.
 The OHN can participate in the development of a company policy to address this issue if needed. - Consider the effect of OTC medications on older workers.
 Older workers often have pre-existing chronic diseases such as heart disease, hypertension, diabetes, and arthritis.
 With some chronic diseases, the body may metabolize medications less effectively.
 It is not unusual for older adults to take five or more medications, sometimes several times per day (Ohio Department of Aging, n.d.).
 The more medications taken, the greater the risk for interactions with other prescription medicines, OTC medications, food, and alcohol.
 As individuals age, physiological changes affect the way medications interact with the body.
-Normal aging can alter the way medications are absorbed, metabolized, distributed, and excreted from the body. - Be familiar with medications and their effects.
+Normal aging can alter the way medications are absorbed. metabolized, distributed, and excreted from the body.
+For instance, 50% of adverse drug reactions in older adults are related to OTC use (Chui, Stone, & Holden, 2017). - Be familiar with medications and their effects.
 Before administering any medication, the OHN must be familiar with the medication's actions, side effects, interactions with food or other medication, and any precautions to be taken.
-The nurse must determine if the worker has any allergies, and ask workers about the use of any other medications.
+The nurse must determine if the worker has any allergies and ask workers about the use of any other medications.
 Workers should be educated about potential medication interactions.
-The nurse should have a current, accessible reference on commonly occurring OTC, herbal supplements and prescription medication interactions (e.g., the Physicians' Desk Reference or clinical electronic tool).
+The nurse should have a current, accessible reference on commonly occurring OTC, herbal supplements, and prescription medication interactions (e.g., the Physicians' Desk Reference or clinical electronic tool).
 Workers should also be educated about the importance of reading and understanding the labels on medications. - Anticipate and be prepared for adverse reactions to medications; this may include evaluating the worker for any unfavorable effect, stocking and administering appropriate reversal agents according to standing orders and manufacturer's recommendations. - Check the medication expiration dates according to designated practice policy and routinely log compliance.
 Out of date/expired medications must be removed from inventory and disposed of appropriately according to practice policy.